laardee/video-preview-and-analysis-service/README.md

 Copy the page access token and add it to .secrets.yml. as `FACEBOOK_BOT_PAGE_ACCESS_TOKEN`.
 Also, modify the `FACEBOOK_BOT_VERIFY_TOKEN` as you like.

 After deployment set up the webhook using Facebook Service endpoint, something like `https://randomchars.execute-api.us-east-1.amazonaws.com/dev/facebook`.
-Serverless framework displays it after deployment or alternatively go to facebook-service directory and run `sls info`.
+Serverless framework displays it after deployment or alternatively go to the `facebook-service` directory and run `sls info`.

 ## Deployment